In brief

 Women’s and girls’ rights are being violated.
 LGBTQIA+ communities are at risk.

-People who have fled persecution are languishing in refugee camps and impermanent, poor living conditions in Bangladesh, the Thai-Myanmar border region and Indonesia.
+In our region people who have fled persecution are languishing in refugee camps and impermanent, poor living conditions in Bangladesh, the Thai-Myanmar border region and Indonesia.

 Why do people leave their countries?